nvidia-holoscan/holoscan-sdk/docs/gxf/holoscan_and_gxf.md

 ### Holoscan SDK v1.0

-1. The remaining GXF-based DemosiacOp operator was switched to a native implementation.
+1. The remaining GXF-based DemosaicOp operator was switched to a native implementation.
 Now all operators provided by the SDK are native operators.

-## Current limitations
+## Current Limitations

 Here is a list of GXF capabilities not yet available in the Holoscan SDK which are planned to be supported in future releases:
 - {ref}`Job Statistics<job_stats>`